loicdrbx/Grow-Wave-Web-App/README.md

 1. Install Node.js (bundled with npm) from [here](https://nodejs.org/en/).
 2. Install the Firebase Command Line Interface from [here](https://firebase.google.com/docs/cli#install_the_firebase_cli) and log in to the Grow Wave  Google account.

-Note: the Google account associated with the Grow Wave project is *chrisfalconi@growwave.ca*.

 ## Installation

 1. Clone this repository by running the following commands: